RoyalDonkey/typst-put-thesis/template/thesis.typ

 	// faculty: "My faculty",
 	// institute: "My institute",

 	// Override to use a different font family.
-Default is "CMU Serif".
+Default is "New Computer Modern".
 	// If writing locally, the font must be installed on the system.
 	// If writing online and the font is not supported out-of-the-box, the font
 	// files must be manually uploaded and should be detected automatically,